FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 automate configuration of FIX engines and applications, and generation of code, test cases, and documentation.
 The various aspects are not an all-or-nothing proposition, however.
-Users may implement only the features that they find most beneficial, and add features as needed.
+Users may implement only the features that they find most beneficial and add features as needed.

 Orchestra supports but does not change FIX protocol itself in any way, nor does it obsolete existing FIX engines or tools.